ravikumar196/PowerBI-Projects/Pizza-Sales-Analysis/README.md

 # 🍕 Pizza Sales Performance & Revenue Analytics

 ## 📌 1.
-Background & Problem Statement
+Project Overview
-This project analyzes **21,350+ operational transaction records** from a pizza restaurant chain to evaluate sales performance, identify peak ordering patterns, and isolate menu item behavior.
-The goal is to track core commercial metrics to help restaurant managers optimize supply chains, plan kitchen staffing schedules, and maximize total revenue.
+This project analyzes retail transaction logs from a pizza restaurant chain to evaluate sales performance, identify peak ordering trends, and track menu item popularity.
+The goal is to uncover data-driven insights that can optimize inventory management, improve kitchen staffing schedules, and maximize total revenue.

 ---